Kyber Network Review

 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Kyber Network consists of four parts: general information, fees, deposit methods and security.

 They further claim that the above enables value exchange to be performed seamlessly between all parties in the ecosystem.
+This picture illustrates it further:

 The Kyber Network platform launched in February 2018 and is thus quite new.
 It competes on its home-turf Singapore with each of the following exchanges (although they have a different offering): Coinbene, Triple Dice Exchange, Coinut, COSS, ExcambioRex, Coinhako, UEX, Cointiger, Kryptono, DragonEX, Coinhub, Tokenomy, Bitrue, Bitbox, ABCC, CRXzone, Bytex and Liquid.